PrefectHQ/prefect/docs/guides/automations.md

 # Creating the test script

 Automations are great when handling mixed outcome workflows, as you are able to respond to specific actions done by the orchestrator.
-For example, let us try to grab data from an API and have a notificaiton get kicked off of our end state.
+For example, let us try to grab data from an API and have a notification get kicked off of our end state.

 We can get started by pulling data from this endpoint in order to do some data cleaning and transformations.

 Let us create a simple extract method, that pulls the data from the endpoint.

-TODO: add logging

 ```python
 from prefect import flow, task, get_run_logger